-NYSE wins Uber, Pinterest listings: sources
+NYSE wins Uber, Pinterest listings: Sources

 Pinterest, which owns the image search website known for food and fashion photos, was valued at US$12 billion in its last fundraising round in 2017.
 The San Francisco-based company has grown rapidly since its founding in 2008, boasting 250 million monthly active users last September.

-Pinterest monetizes its website through advertisements, which it places among the "pins" that users put on the site.
+Pinterest monetises its website through advertisements, which it places among the "pins" that users put on the site.

 Reuters previously reported Pinterest could raise around US$1.5 billion in the IPO, which is likely to come in the first six months of 2019.
 The Wall Street Journal said on Thursday that the company could reveal its IPO filing as early as Friday and list its shares by mid-April.